obhq/obliteration/README.md

 So we want to take this opportunity to go beyond a PlayStation 4 emulator since we already building an operating system kernel.

 The project logo and icon was designed by [VocalFan](https://github.com/VocalFan).

+## Status

+Currently we cannot run any games yet.
+The reason it take so long is because we try to implement things without stubbing as much as possible.

+## Key features

+- Cross-platform with native binary for each platform.
+- On-demand memory allocation instead of pre-allocated 8 GB at startup.
+- Near-native performance by using [Windows Hypervisor Platform](https://learn.microsoft.com/en-us/virtualization/api/#windows-hypervisor-platform), [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) or [Hypervisor Framework](https://developer.apple.com/documentation/hypervisor) directly with custom made virtual devices for optimized MMIO.

 ## Get a daily build